mrichburg/dai5_EDA_case_study/README.md

 ## Project Goal

-* Finding common traits of high view count

-* Finding the top 5 (or 10) categories to advertise to
+* Finding the top 5 categories to advertise to.

+* Finding top 5 channels per category to advertise to.

+* Visualize overall engagement by channel

 ## Benefit of Exploratory Data Analysis